AdobeDocs/workfront.en/help/quicksilver/maestro/records/add-thumbnails-to-records.md

 ---
 title: Add thumbnails to records
 description: You can edit record information in Adobe Maestro and associate each record with individual thumbnails, to make them easily recognizable.
 hidefromtoc: yes
 hide: yes
 recommendations: noDisplay, noCatalog
+exl-id: b22c4955-c3f2-4841-a278-bb40e8890ed9
 ---
 <!--update the metadata with real information-->